Must All The Charms Of Nature – Hymn Lyric

 So hopeless to salvation prove?

-Can hell demand, can heaven condemn,
+Can demand, can heaven condemn,

 The man whom Jesus deigns to love?